Achieving a better Cost Per Acquisition (CPA) is possible by optimizing your Facebook campaigns.

 Lowering Cost Per Acquisition (CPA)

-Let’s say you’ve set up a prospecting campaign, set it with some reasonably broad targeting, you will be getting conversion from mobile and from desktop, from males and females, from young people and from old.
+Let’s say you’ve set up a prospecting campaign, set it with some reasonably broad targeting, you will be getting conversions from mobile and from desktop, from males and females, from young and older consumers alike.

-Another option to reduce CPA are Facebook’s new Multi-Product Ads.
+Another option to reduce CPA is Facebook’s new Multi-Product Ads.
 Many early adopters are seeing a 45% drop in CPA by using Multi-Product ads.